Popular Portugal cruise ships Explore all cruise ships

 Best time to cruise in Portugal

-The best time to cruise Portugal depends slightly on your interests but also on which region you choose to visit.
-The mainland has warm summers and colder winters, which are perfect for sunbathing or cultural visits, whichever takes your fancy.
-Portimão has its annual carnival between January and February each year, where you can enjoy street parades, music, and a serious party atmosphere.
+The best time to cruise in Portugal depends slightly on your interests but also on which region you choose to visit.
+The mainland has warm summers and colder winters, perfect for sunbathing or cultural visits, whichever takes your fancy.
+Portimão has its annual carnival between January and February, where you can enjoy street parades, music, and a serious party atmosphere.
 The islands have an entirely different climate, with Madeira described as the land of the eternal spring.
-The summers are quite warm with 25 degrees plus between June and August, although it never gets quite as hot as the mainland, it is still the perfect beach and walking weather.
-In the winter, the temperature can get down to 16 degrees, which is still mild and enjoyable for cultural visits and walking in the mountains.
+The summers are warm, with 25 degrees plus between June and August; although it never gets quite as hot as the mainland, it is still the perfect beach and walking weather.
+In the winter, the temperature can get down to 16 degrees, which is still mild and enjoyable for cultural visits and mountain walking.
 The Azores also have a temperate year-round climate, although the weather in the winter months can be slightly less predictable with some stronger winds; however, there is always a spot in the many sheltered bays and coves to enjoy the sun.
-The islands also celebrate Carnaval in February with colorful dancers, music, and shows.
-Madeira additionally celebrates the beautiful festival of flowers in early May, expect to see dancers decked out in dresses made of flowers.
+The islands celebrate Carnaval in February with colorful dancers, music, and shows.
+Madeira additionally celebrates the beautiful festival of flowers in early May, and you can expect to see dancers decked out in dresses made of flowers.

 How to get to Portugal

-One can easily reach mainland Portugal through the international airports at Lisbon, Faro, and Porto.
+One can easily reach mainland Portugal through the Lisbon, Faro, and Porto international airports.
 Many small ship cruises begin in Porto, making it an ideal place to land.
-If you are taking a small ship cruise around Madeira, it is easiest to fly directly from Lisbon, although there are flights available seasonally from other European airports.
-Visiting the Azores on a cruise is even easier with direct flights available from Boston and Oakland, removing the need to double back from mainland Europe.
+If you are taking a small ship cruise around Madeira, it is easiest to fly directly from Lisbon, although flights are available seasonally from other European airports.
+Visiting the Azores on a cruise is even easier with direct flights from Boston and Oakland, removing the need to double back from mainland Europe.

 Tips about Portugal

 - Portugal and its islands are within the European Union, so a Visa for this area will allow you to travel to and within all regions of Portugal.
-The currency is the Euro, and credit cards are widely accepted, although there will be additional charges for using them in many places.
+The currency is the Euro, and credit cards are widely accepted, although there can be additional charges for using them in some places.

-- Although you will be onboard a cruise, there is plenty of opportunities to enjoy hiking in all regions of Portugal, so pack your boots and jacket to make the most of the scenery.
+- Although you will be on a cruise, there are plenty of opportunities to enjoy hiking in all regions of Portugal, so pack your boots and jacket to make the most of the scenery.

 - Sunscreen is a must, particularly on a small ship cruise where the sea breeze can easily fool you into ending up burnt in the plentiful sunshine.